rockcesar/LatinChainDevelopments/README.md

 -----------------

 sudoku (MIT License) is the Sudoku Solver.
 It's a modification of https://github.com/robatron/sudoku.js (MIT License, 2021)
+#Put it in the root of HTTP Server: /var/www/html (You can use domains or subdomains)

 snake (MIT License) is the Super Snake.
 It's a modification of https://github.com/iamchrismiller/responsive-snake (MIT License, 2021)
+#Put it in the root of HTTP Server: /var/www/html (You can use domains or subdomains)

 chess (GPLv3) is the Chess.
 It's a modification of https://github.com/LabinatorSolutions/stockfish-chess-web-gui (GPLv3, 2021)
+#Put it in the root of HTTP Server: /var/www/html (You can use domains or subdomains)

 piapp-example (PiOS License) is a test and example of how to use Pi Apps API in a Webpage.
+#Put it in the root of HTTP Server: /var/www/html (You can use domains or subdomains)

 website_pinetwork_odoo (PiOS License) is a LatinChain Platform (First App in Odoo for Pi).
 #Run it in Odoo 13.0 or 14.0 Server.
 (You can use domains or subdomains)